 Hitting the jackpot is supposed to be the key to financial freedom, but 44 percent of lottery winners spend their entire winnings within five years, according to Statistic Brain.

 "It's incredibly strange and unfortunate that individuals who suddenly acquire enormous amounts of wealth would've been better off had they never gotten that winning ticket in the first place," said Kaplan.

 3. Betting on a Concert

-When Lady Gaga embarked on her Monster Ball tour, she had $3 million to her name and spent it all creating the stage to get the attention of Live Nation CEO Arthur Fogel.
+When Lady Gaga embarked on her Monster Ball tour, she had $3 million to her name and spent it all creating the stage to get the attention of Arthur Fogel, current Live Nation chairman.
 It left her broke, she revealed in an interview on "Entertainment Tonight."
-Fortunately, her stint in the poor house was short-lived.
+Fortunately, her stint in the poorhouse was short-lived.

 4. Getting Involved in a Pyramid Scheme

-Pyramid schemes are illegal, promising big profits based primarily on recruiting others to join their program, rather than from a real investment or sale of goods, according to the Federal Trade Commission.
+Pyramid schemes are illegal.
+They promise big profits based primarily on recruiting others to join a shady program, rather than a program that involves a real investment or sale of goods, according to the Federal Trade Commission.